oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet-sandbox.md

 * Transactions and analytics on JSON data
 * Oracle APEX Application Development

 This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud.
-You will provision a new Autonomous Data Warehouse instance.
+You will download the wallet where Autonomous Database has already been created.
+You will then set up the Access control list.

-Estimated Time: 20 minutes
+Estimated Time: 10 minutes

 ### Objectives